 Governor's Volunteer Service Awards

-The Governor's Volunteer Service Award honors the true spirit of volunteerism by recognizing individuals and groups that make a significant contribution to their community through volunteer service.
-Any person, group, or entity from the public, nonprofit and private sector may be nominated for an award to their county award coordinator.
-County award coordinators submit their top 10 volunteer nominations per county.
-There are categories for the type of nominee (senior, youth, faith-based, family, group, business, etc.).
-Additional categories are based upon the area of service (animal, environmental, disaster, youth, preservation, etc.).
-County recommendations are reviewed by the Commission and awards are given out in the counties.
+The Governor’s Volunteer Service Award honors the true spirit of volunteerism by recognizing individuals and groups that make a significant contribution to their community through volunteer service.
+An individual or group from the public, nonprofit, and private sector may be nominated for this recognition award by a community member to their county-designated coordinator.
+There are categories for the type of nominee (individual, group, national service, and director of volunteers).
+Additional categories are based on the area of service (veteran, youth, seniors, education, animals, etc.).
+The Commission will review county nominations and awards are given out locally by the designated county award coordinator.

 Meet our 2023 winners!